WalletScrutiny/WalletScrutinyCom/_hardware/seedsigner.md

 ## Are the private keys shared?

-No. Since this is a DIY project, there are no manufacturers who will print or create the private keys.
+No. The companion apps only get signed transactions and no keys.

 ## Does the device display the receive address for confirmation?